phesketh-igtp/RutiSeq-nf/README.md

 If you are adding new data to an existing database generated with this pipeline, the <code>--outdir</code> MUST be be given the path to that database.

 # <u>To be done</u>
+- **Negative contorl wf**
+  - currently commented out the compile NC results as there is a clash in the input tuples.
 - **Summary workflow**
-  - Write HTML Quatro results for the summary workflow
+  - Write HTML Rmarkdown results for the summary workflow
   - Create datbase summary figures:
     - number of genomes
     - distribution of lineages